anjanianusuri/cms_plugin/readme.txt

 Requires at least: 3.0 and above
 Tested up to: 5.11
 Requires PHP: 5
-License: GPL2

 This is a custom plugin built for the website: anjania.sgedu.site/sporty.
 It allows the admin to create custom posts and taxonomies based on the site requirements.

 == Installation ==
 1. Go to your WordPress Dashboard and click on \"Plugins\" on your menu